Getting enough beauty sleep isn't just about looking good — a good night's sleep is essential for both physical and mental health.

-- Use an eye mask or cream to help reduce puffiness and give you brighter eyes.
+- Use an eye mask or cream to help reduce puffiness, hydrate delicate under-eye skin, and give you brighter eyes.
 Pro tip: keep your eye mask or eye cream in your refrigerator.
 The cooling sensation will feel soothing to tired eyes.

 So make good sleep a priority.
 Your skin will thank you for it.